p2xai/gronka/wiki/Configuration.md

 - `0.0.0.0` binds to all network interfaces (accessible from network)
 - `127.0.0.1` or `localhost` binds to localhost only (local access only)
 - use `127.0.0.1` for security if you don't need network access
+- applies to the stats server built into the bot process

 **example:**